 - We included the Zipp 858 wheels since they’re the fastest non-disc aero wheelset, making them the fastest legal wheelset for top-end Zwift ESports racing.

 The Zwift Concept Z1 (Tron) bike is 68 seconds faster than the stock Zwift Carbon+32mm Carbon setup.
 The fastest setup available (Cervelo S5 2020 combined with DT Swiss ARC 1100 disc) turns in a time ~10 seconds faster than the Tron bike over our ~50-minute flat test course.

 That’s a decent gap, but you can also look at it like this: until you have a disc wheelset (level 35+) or one of the faster non-disc wheelsets (level 37+), the Tron bike is your fastest option on flat/rolling routes!

 We didn’t include the Tron in the chart above since you can’t separate the Tron’s frame from its wheels.
 But it’s certainly a bike worth unlocking.
 Here’s how to do that >

 Want to dig deeper?
 See “Speed Tests: Tron Bike vs Top Performers (Scatter Plot)” >

 The biggest performance gains come early in a Zwifter’s level progression.
 Here’s how much time you would be saving at each level if you upgraded to the recommended setups above:

-Another way to look at it: once you’ve hit level 35, the only way you’ll get faster is by racing smarter and training to get stronger!
+You can see that by level 13, 74% of the overall possible improvement has already been achieved.
+And once you’ve hit level 42, the only way you’ll get faster is by racing smarter and training stronger!Digging Deeper

 Hopefully this helps you select a bike for your next race, no matter your Zwift level.
 Got questions or comments?
 Post below!